Josep Forgas

-Josep Forgas was a Spanish footballer who played as a forward.
+Josep Forgas Teixidó (16 December 1904 – Unknown) was a Spanish footballer who played as a forward.
 The dates of his birth and death are unknown.
-He spent all 15 seasons of his playing career with CF Badalona, thus being a historical member of the club and part of the so-called one-club men group.
+He spent all 17 seasons of his playing career with CF Badalona, thus being a historical member of the club and part of the so-called one-club men group.

 Biography

+Born in Girona, Forgas was a young man when he moved to Figueres, where he started playing at a club called Emporium.
+He then signed for UE Figueres, where he played for two seasons, between 1922 and 1924, when he moved to Badalona, where he joined the local club.
+In total, he played with CF Badalona for 17 seasons, for whom he scored 142 goals in 247 caps, thus making him a legend of the club.

-He was one of the most important footballers in the amateur beginnings of Badalona, for whom he scored 142 goals in 247 caps.
-He also played several matches for the Catalan national team during the 1920s and 1930s, however, due to the little statistical rigor that the newspapers had at that time, the exact amount of caps he earned is unknown.
-Together with Paulino Alcántara, Josep Samitier and Ricardo Zamora, he was part of the great Catalan side of the twenties that won the last edition of the Prince of Asturias Cup, an inter-regional competition organized by the RFEF.
+As a Badalona, Forgas was eligible to play for the Catalan national team, and together with FC Barcelona's Paulino Alcántara, Josep Samitier and Ricardo Zamora, he was part of the great Catalan side of the twenties that won the last edition of the Prince of Asturias Cup, an inter-regional competition organized by the RFEF.
 The tournament consisted of a two-legged tie against Asturias for the right to keep the trophy, and after a 2–0 win at Gijón, Forgas netted a brace in a 4–3 win at Barcelona, thus contributing decisively in helping Catalonia to win a record-breaking third Prince of Asturias Cup title.
 With these two goals, he was the top scorer of the tournament alongside Ramón Herrera and teammate Domingo Broto, who also scored two goals.

+Forgas played a further two matches for the Catalan national side, the first in 1931, and later in 1934.